TedHusted/awake/awake.md/awake.md

 “Sure.
 Shouldn’t take a minute.
 Synergy is what we do.
 We have almost an hour before the meeting at zero five hundred.”

-Jill transferred the hyperlink from her implant to her workstation.
-Then, she waded into the data streams.
+Jill transfers the hyperlink from her implant to her workstation.
+Then, she wades into the data streams.

 ***